captionpoint/captionpoint-plays/EAST-TEXAS-HOT-LINKS.md

 ---

 ## ADOLPH:
 Step right up.

+---

+[Door slam]

+---
+## ADOLPH:
 Feed the bluesbox if you sufferin’ and want to nourish your spirit wit’ a song.
 Everybody suffers.

 ---